POOL RESURFACING IN CHANDLER

 When it comes to estimating costs, the size of your pool is our number one concern.
 Another issue is the shape of your pool.
 Generally speaking, square pools are easier to work with compared to those with a lot of curves.
 Another consideration is the type of finish you desire.
 The most economical finish is Portland cement but this finish is rather dull and many homeowners prefer aggregate or other finishes that are more attractive.

 For more information on the cost of resurfacing your pool in Chandler, give us a call and we’ll send someone to offer you a free estimate.
-No matter what kind of finish you are looking for, we will be happy to provide you with a close estimate so there are no surprises along the way.
+No matter what kind of finish you’re looking for, we’ll be happy to provide you with a close estimate so there are no surprises along the way.

 What finishes are available for my pool?

 Many factors will influence the kind of pool finish you select for your pool.
 For one, the aesthetic appeal of the finish matters.
-Another factor is the color and style and how they fit in with the rest of our home décor and of course, your personal preference also plays a role.
+Another factor is the color and style and how they fit in with the rest of our home décor along with your personal preference.

 Here are three of the most popular finishes: